By Globalization Partners

 - Network with local businesses.

 This isn’t an exhaustive list by any means, but it provides the foundation for most global expansion plans.
-Make sure you take each step and customize it to your company’s individual needs.
+If you want to make sure you’re taking each step correctly, we’ve created this international expansion checklist for you and your leadership team.

 Also – learn what NOT to do when expanding globally with our “10 International Expansion Mistakes to Avoid” eBook.